 Then there is her claim that the allegedly fraudulent study was included in a meta-analysis.
 In fact, as Dean Radin points out in his book The Noetic Universe, Charles Honorton’s work already dealt with this issue, even if we take Blackmore’s version of events to be true.
 “Honorton recalculated the results after excluding the studies that he and Sargent had reported.
 The resulting odds against chance were still ten thousand to one.
 Thus, the effect did not depend on just one or two labs; it had been successfully replicated by eight other laboratories.”.
 This means that even if Sargent’s work was fraudulent the results of the meta-analysis are still positive for psi.

-What’s more as Marie-Catherine Mousseau’s research demonstrates standards in parapsychology are extremely high.
-In fact in some instances higher than in other areas of science, for example, the higher level of reporting null results.
+What’s more, as Marie-Catherine Mousseau’s research demonstrates, standards in parapsychology are extremely high.
+In fact in some instances higher than in other areas of science, for example, the higher level of reporting null results within the field of parapsychology compared to psychology or the hard sciences.

 Evidence for Out-of-Body Experiences